willvieira/ms_STM-managed/manuscript/manuscript.md

 It is defined as the sum of all changes in the states after warming temperature and is obtained by the integral of the states change over time ($\int S(t)dt$).
 These five metrics together can summarize the multidimensionality of the response of a system to external disturbances.

-We used five distinct simulation scenarios: natural dynamics without forest management, 0.25% of plantation, 0.25% of enrichment planting, 1% of harvest and 0.25% of thinning, in an annual rate.
+We used five distinct simulation scenarios: natural dynamics without forest management, 0.25% of plantation, 0.25% of enrichment planting, 1% of harvest, and 0.25% of thinning, at an annual rate.
 The above values were chosen to maintain a certain degree of reality.
 In the Canadian province of Quebec, about 1% of the forest territory is harvested annually.
 Of this 1% harvested, only 20 to 25% is followed by planting.